 Learn about ANZAC at the National ANZAC Centre, Albany

-The National ANZAC Centre is the most recent addition to the Princess Royal Fortress site, where you follow personal stories through state of the art technology, multimedia, and historical artifacts.
+The National ANZAC Centre is the most recent addition to the Princess Royal Fortress site.
+I liked following personal stories through state-of-the-art technology, multimedia, and historical artefacts.

 While there, visit the Princess Royal Fortress, Albany Heritage Park, one of Australia’s best outdoor military museums.

 Read this post for more ideas on things to do in Albany.